prolaag/entrospection/README.md

 # entrospection

 This gem is used to graphically demonstrate the quality of prolaag's entropy evaluations.
-It comes with two executables entrogen and entrospect. engtrogen is the CLI to several pseudo random number generators. entrospect analyses and produces a report to describe the quality of how random a data set is.
+It comes with two executables entrogen and entrospect. engtrogen is the CLI to several pseudo random number generators. entrospect analyzes and produces a report to describe the quality of how random a data set is.
 While entrospect was developed for testing random number sequences, it can evaluate any stream of data.
 See how random that jpeg of you significant other actually is.

 ## Installation